-This recipe was a test to see how self-rising White Lily flour would work in a double chocolate cookie.
+Self Rising Flour Double Chocolate Cookies were the result of an experiment I did to see how White Lily self-rising flour would work in double chocolate cookies.
 Regular all-purpose flour mixed with baking powder and salt would have been just fine, but I wanted to see if the soft winter wheat used to make White Lily would have any impact on the overall result.

 The cookies were very nice looking and they did seem to have a better texture than chocolate cookies made with regular all-purpose.
 They had a thin shell with a fudge-like center and were fairly thick.
 The one in the photo was made with unchilled dough, but I made a second batch with dough that had been thoroughly chilled, and those were slightly thicker.
 Either way, both versions were excellent and this cookie will probably end up in my all-time favorites file.